Nils Elias Kristofer von Dardel

 He tries several techniques of fellow painters: cubism (only briefly, see the Senlis "rue de Paris" below), fauvism with pure colours (see the "Black Diana"), surrealism.
 However, he is basically a figurative painter and produces numerous portraits, and — in the 1920s — burlesque scenes with multiple characters.
 In later years, he will return to a more traditional realism (see the Mexican portraits).

-In the 1930s, Nils Dardel meets Edita Morris (née Toll in Sweden) and shares his life — at least partially — with her until his death.
+In the 1930s, Nils Dardel meets the writer Edita Morris (née Toll in Sweden) and shares his life — at least partially — with her until his death.
 One of several portraits of Edita is shown below.

 Nils Dardel's paintings are shown in various museums in Stockholm, Göteborg, Malmö, Oslo and Hamburg.
 His most famous work, "The Dying Dandy" was sold in 1984 for the sum of 3.4 million Swedish crowns, at the time the highest price paid for a painting by a Swedish artist.
 The record was broken in October 2012, when the painting "Waterfall" was sold for 25 million crowns (2.9 M€ or 3.7 M$).
 See both works below.